-Through this article, I invite you to a language ballad: at the heart of the Slovenian language – its history, spoken language, and place in the Slovenian nation.
+Through this article, I invite you to a language ballad: at the heart of the Slovenian language – its history and spoken language.
 Together, let’s discover this wonderful typical language of the people of Slovenia.

 If one were to define the nation, one could not fail to mention one’s language.
 Slovenia, a nation – Slovene, a language.
 The official language of Slovenia is Slovenian, which belongs to the group of South Slavic languages of the Indo-European family of languages.
 Slovenian speakers are called: Slovene speakers.

 It is spoken by about two million people, mainly in Slovenia but also in Austria and Italy (the eastern border of the Friuli Venezia Giulia autonomous region, including Trieste and Gorizia).
 It is the official language of Slovenia and one of the official languages of the European Union.